-One of my greatest satisfactions in life is being able to help musicians with the Alexander Technique.
-If you’re a musician, the Technique is useful for everything from teaching you how to avoid injuries and play with less pain and strain, to helping you hear and respond more effectively to the music around you, to giving you a way of finding and developing your authentic expressive voice as a performer.
+One of my greatest satisfactions in life is being able to use the Alexander Technique as a tool help musicians.
+If you’re a musician, the Technique is useful for everything from teaching you how to avoid injuries and play with less pain and strain, to improving your coordination and skill, to helping you hear and respond more effectively to the music around you, to giving you a way of finding and developing your authentic expressive voice as a performer.
 It has helped me to improve as a musician more than anything else that I’ve yet discovered in my life.

 Here’s a very nice video made by Lori Schiff, who teaches the Alexander Technique at Juilliard and at the Aspen Music Festival.
 She doesn’t try to describe the Technique so much as she just let’s the students (she also has a few working professional musicians speaking as well) tell about how they’ve been helped by the work.
 If you have experience with the Alexander Technique, you’ll likely appreciate (and relate to) what the various musicians are saying about the work.
 If you haven’t experienced the Technique, I hope this at leasts piques your curiosity.
 Enjoy!